EnviroMonitor/EnviroMonitorStation/README.md

-# EnviroMonitor
+# EnviroMonitorStation
-ESP8266 based environmental monitoring station.
-Includes temperature, humidity, barometric pressure and PM2.5, PM10 dust monitoring.
+EnviroMonitorStation (part of Smogly aka EnviroMonitor project) is an ESP8266 based, outdoor environmental monitoring station.
+It includes temperature, humidity, barometric pressure and most importantly, PM2.5, PM10 dust monitoring.

 Features:
-- PM2.5, PM10 monitoring
+- PM1.0, PM2.5, PM10 monitoring
 - temperature, humidity, barometric pressure monitoring
-- heater for exsiccating incoming air
+- heater for exsiccating incoming air for better results in humid conditions (e.g. during autumn and winter)
-- post data to custom frontend
+- post data to custom backend
 - post data to Wunderground
 - OTA updates for software
 - WiFi auto configuration
 - 12V/5V powered

+Currently EnviroMonitor station is DIY project, we don't provide ability to buy monitoring station, you need to build it yourself.
 We also designed [PCB](https://github.com/EnviroMonitor/EnviroMonitorElectronics) and [enclosure](https://github.com/EnviroMonitor/EnviroMonitorEnclosure) so you can easily build your own sensor.
-Moreover - every piece of the project is Open Source, so you can modify it for yout needs.
+Moreover - every piece of the project is Open Source, so you can modify it for your needs.

 Please stay tuned, this is work in progress.
 Prototypes are being tested and we will post usable software and HW design soon.

 # Hardware

 ## Bill of Materials
+Below is the list of parts you will need to build monitoring station:

-- Wemos D1 mini ESP8266 based development board (example: http://bit.ly/ali_wemosd1mini)
+- Wemos D1 mini ESP8266 based development board
-- PMS3003 - Plantower particulate matter sensor detecting PM1.0, PM2.5, PM10 (example: http://bit.ly/ali_pms3003)
+- PMS3003 - Plantower particulate matter sensor detecting PM1.0, PM2.5, PM10
-- BME280 - multisensor
+- BME280 - barometric pressure, temperature and humidity sensor
+- Si7021 temperature and humidity sensors
-- Si7021 or DHT22 temp/humidity sensors
+- DHT22 temperature and humidity sensors
-- DS18B20 temp sensor
 - 12V or 5V heat plate (example: http://bit.ly/2fLMI72)
 - DC-DC step down power supply module, preferably based on LM2596 (example: http://bit.ly/2fLQYTX)
 - AC power supply with 12V DC output
 - [PCB](https://github.com/EnviroMonitor/EnviroMonitorElectronics)
 - [enclosure](https://github.com/EnviroMonitor/EnviroMonitorEnclosure)

-# API

-TODO

 # Software
 ## Backend configuration
 Before sensor is added to the system, it needs to be registered on the backend side.
-After registeration you will receive couple of paramaters:
+After registration you will receive couple of parameters:
 - sensor ID - used to identify the sensor
 - API key - to be able to post and receive data from backend

 ## Sensor configuration
-After sensor is connected to power, it start local AccessPoint for initiall configuration.
+After sensor is connected to power, it start local AccessPoint for initial configuration.
 User needs to connect to this AccessPoint and as a next step, familiar HotSpot configuration page should be presented.
 Using this simple page user can configure:
-- sensor ID (generated during sensor registeraion)
+- sensor ID (generated during sensor registration)
-- API access key (generated during sensor registeraion)
+- API access key (generated during sensor registration)
 - WiFi network and password to use for sending data
 - backend and OTA server address

 Once you finish configuration, sensor will reboot, and join configured WiFi network.
 If there was any error , e.g. wrong password, sensor will again reboot into AccessPoint mode, so you are able to correct configuration.

-## How we measure paramaters
+## How we measure parameters
-In every cycle device measures couple of paramaters and sends them to EnviroMonitorWe backend.
-In current version of harware we measure:
+In every cycle device measures couple of parameters and sends them to EnviroMonitorWe backend.
+In current version of hardware we measure:
 - PM1.0, PM2.5 and PM10
 - external temperature and humidity
 - external barometric pressure
 - temperature and humidity of air incoming to PMS3003 sensor

-Before we start measuring PM* paramaters, we ensure that incoming air is of accepted paramaters: it's humidity and temperature are acceptable.
-This is required because humid air particles have size similar to PM1 and PM2.5 and can impact precision of measurment.
+Before we start measuring PM* parameters, we ensure that incoming air is of accepted parameters: it's humidity and temperature are acceptable.
+This is required because humid air particles have size similar to PM1 and PM2.5 and can impact precision of measurement.
 To overcome this effect one could try to figure out how humidity and temperature impacts the measurement (develop mathematical function) or heat the air.
 We decided to incorporate heating plate near PMS3003 air intake.

 Once the air reaches accepted humidity level, we start PM* measurement.
 Raw data is then sent to backend using simple HTTP GET call.
 For every monitoring station we can apply individual calibration functions before data is presented.

 ## Software updates
 Every sensor can be updated over-the-air.
 Once a day sensor sends special request to backend asking for new compiled software image.
-Using combination of hardware versions and software version for given harware backend decides to send new image to sensor over HTTP.
+Using combination of hardware versions and software version for given hardware backend decides to send new image to sensor over HTTP.
-Before applying new image we launch pre-update funcktions ensuring that even if update goes wrong, sensor is safe, e.g. we switch off the heater.
-Once the update is succesfull, we use post-update function to get back all sensor features.
+Before applying new image we launch pre-update functions ensuring that even if update goes wrong, sensor is safe, e.g. we switch off the heater.
+Once the update is successful, we use post-update function to get back all sensor features.

+# Development
+EnviroMonitor project is developed as a community and open source / open hardware project.
+We use Github for all the development workflow.
+EnviroMonitorStation is Arduino based project, but we use [PlatformIO](http://platformio.org/) development environment.
+Please follow PlatformIO [getting started guide](http://platformio.org/get-started) to set up your environment.
+We try too keep our code Arduino compatible, so it's possible to use Arduino IDE for development, but we strongly recommend using PlatformIO.